 Fujifilm X-T1 vs Leica M8

 The Fujifilm X-T1 and the Leica M8 are two enthusiast cameras that were revealed to the public, respectively, in January 2014 and September 2006.
-The X-T1 is a mirrorless interchangeable lens camera, while the M8 is a rangefinder-style mirrorless.
+The X-T1 is a mirrorless interchangeable lens camera, while the M8 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-T1) and an APS-H (M8) sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Leica provides 10.4 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.